Telluride, Colorado: Mining days

 Gold was first discovered in Colorado near present-day Denver, setting off the Pike's Peak gold rush of 1858.
 The Smuggler gold vein above Telluride, and placer gold in the San Miguel River, were discovered in 1875.
-John Fallon made the first claim in Marshal Basin above Telluride in 1875 and early settlement of Telluride followed.
-The town was founded in 1878.
-Telluride was originally named "Columbia", but due to confusion with Columbia, California, the name was changed by the post office in 1887.
+John Fallon made the first claim in Marshal Basin above Telluride in 1875 and settlement followed.
+The town of Columbia was founded in 1878.
+The Telluride, Colorado, post office opened at Columbia on July 26, 1880, since the United States Post Office Department would not approve the name Columbia.
+Columbia (Telluride since 1887) has been the seat of San Miguel County, Colorado, since the county was created on March 2, 1883.
+The Town of Columbia was incorporated on February 10, 1887, but the town changed its name to the Town of Telluride a few months later.
 The town was named after valuable ore compounds of the chemical element tellurium, a metalloid element which forms natural tellurides, the most notable of which are telluride ores of gold and silver.
 Although gold telluride minerals were never actually found in the mountains near Telluride, the area's mines were rich in zinc, lead, copper, silver, and ores which contained gold in other forms.

 Telluride began slowly because of its isolated location.
 In 1881, a toll road was opened by Otto Mears, which allowed wagons to go where only pack mules could go before.
 This increased the number of people in Telluride, but it was still expensive to get gold-rich ore out of the valley.

 In June 1889, Butch Cassidy, before becoming associated with his gang, the "Wild Bunch", robbed the San Miguel Valley Bank in Telluride.
 This was his first major recorded crime.
-He exited the bank with $24,580 and later became famous as a bank robber.
+He exited the bank with $24,580 (equal to $ today) and later became famous as a bank robber.

 In 1891, the Rio Grande Southern Railroad, also begun by Mears, arrived in Telluride, eventually building a two-stall engine house, water facilities, a section house and a bunkhouse, sidings, and a depot.
 It continued further up the valley to end its Telluride branch at Pandora, serving the mines and the town until 1952.
 The cheaper and consistent transportation for passengers and freight allowed miners and goods to flow into the San Miguel town and ore to flow out to the mills and foundries elsewhere.
 This brought a brief but unprecedented boom to Telluride before the Panic of 1893.